 So go outside, watch Hanoi in its busiest time, stun your eyes with numerous motorbikes, endanger yourselves while walking across the roads and let Hanoi drive you crazy first so she can redeem you later.

 Hiring a bike or a motorbike to explore Hanoi sounds like a good choice.
 Price starts from 4USD.
-Or less freely but more relaxing, a cyclo tours make you an offer you cannot refuse.
-No one knows how cyclo emerged but everyone knows how important it is in Vietnamese history, how closely it is associated with the old Hanoi, the best Hanoi that many claim they have lost.
+Or less freely but more relaxing, cyclo tours make you an offer you cannot refuse.
+No one knows how cyclo emerged but everyone knows how important it is in Vietnamese history, how closely it is associated with the old Hanoi, the best Hanoi that many claims they have lost.
 And please keep in mind everything you should see in Hanoi at night, you must see it in broad daylight.

 Sunset – the nightlife wait to come

 Do not miss the sunset as it is one of the most magical moments you could ever experience.
-Apart from all the noise, the rush as Hanoi people come home from works, you can always find a place like the West lake, Long Bien bridge, Red river or a small corner where everything stands still.
+Apart from all the noise, the rush as Hanoi people come home from works, you can always find a place like the West Lake, Long Bien bridge, Red River or a small corner where everything stands still.

 They are hidden in the bustle of Hanoi, you should first look nowhere else but your inner to find it.
 And once you do, sit back, enjoy the silence, enjoy the sunset, immerse yourselves in the last light of the day, behold the Hinge moment: Hanoi is turning from daylife to nightlife.

-Hanoi nightlife: plcae to visit
+Hanoi nightlife: place to visit

 Hoan Kiem Lake